 - Credit institutions (that can make an appeal on the Belgian deposit guarantee scheme) are prohibited from proprietary trading under their trading book.
 There are a number of exceptions, such as market making or hedging activities as further determined by the regulator (NBB).

 - Additional requirements are imposed on managers and board members.
 In particular the role of the board as a key player in the control, orientation, risk management and compliance of a credit institution has been enhanced.

 - The equity structure of a credit institution consists of ‘core equity tier 1’, ‘tier 1’ and ‘tier 2’.
 At the moment, a transitional capital conservation buffer (CCoB) and countercyclical buffer (CCyB) are applicable until 31 December 2018 and included in Annex IV of the Act of 25 April 2014 on the status and supervision of credit institutions.
 The final CCoB and CCyb will take effect in 2019.

 - Credit institutions are required to put in place recovery plans covering different hypotheses and allowing credit institutions to recover, without impact on the financial system, their viability or financial positions.

 - A resolution mechanism needs to be put in place to ensure continuity of the critical functions of credit institutions, avoid systemic risk, protect state resources and protect deposits in case of a risk of default.

 What courts are involved?
 What are the rights of appeal from court orders?
 Does an appellant have an automatic right of appeal or must it obtain permission?
 Is there a requirement to post security to proceed with an appeal?

-Neither the Insolvency Act nor the Civil Procedure Code provides for requirements to post security to proceed with an appeal.
+There is no requirement to post security to proceed with an appeal.

 TYPES OF LIQUIDATION AND REORGANISATION PROCESSESVoluntary liquidations